-First, Diamond makes clear that the Article III causation analysis is a flexible, commonsense inquiry.
-Even where a plaintiff is not directly regulated by a challenged law, causation exists where the law will have "predictable" effects on the plaintiff based on "commonsense inferences."
-Diamond, slip op. at 9, 14.
-Thus, the fuel producers' injury was traceable to regulations requiring automakers to manufacture more electric vehicles and fewer gasoline-powered vehicles.
+Second, Diamond makes clear that Article III causation analysis is a flexible, commonsense inquiry.
+Id. at 14-19.
+Even where a plaintiff is not directly regulated by a challenged law, standing can be established where the law has "predictable" effects on the plaintiff based on "commonsense inferences."
 Id. at 14.
-It was enough that "a predictable chain of events" would harm the fuel producers, even though such harm was "not ... certain."
-Id. at 18, 22.
-It is similarly predictable that a law increasing the risk that a voter's registration will be cancelled will harm voter registration organizations-perceptibly impairing their ability to provide core voter registration services.
-The panel nonetheless rigidly held Appellees to a heightened causation standard, Maj.
-Op.
-24-29, that ignored the predictable effects of a provision that "through [its] normal operation" would cancel a "voter's most recent and legitimate registration," Dissent 53.
+In Diamond, the fuel producers' injury was a predictable outcome of the EPA-sanctioned regulations requiring automakers to manufacture more electric vehicles and fewer gasoline-powered vehicles.
+Id.
+It is similarly predictable here that a law which requires voters to register with a wet, handwritten signature would harm organizations with programs dedicated to assisting voters using digital and online tools-perceptibly impairing their ability to provide core voter registration services to their members, constituents, and communities.